Windows 11 disable automatic updates / Image: Mauro Huculak

 • To disable Windows 11 automatic updates, open Settings > Windows Update, and click the “Pause for 1 week” button to disable updates.

-On Windows 11, updates download and install automatically to help keep your device and data secure and ensure you have the latest improvements and bug fixes.
-However, it’s common for updates to roll out with problems that can negatively affect the experience.
+Although system updates were optional in older versions, starting on Windows 10 and continuing on Windows 11, updates download and install automatically to help keep your computer and data secure and ensure you have the latest features, improvements, and fixes.
+However, it has now become normal for Microsoft to roll out updates that contain bugs and errors, negatively affecting the experience and performance.

-Although it’s impossible to disable Windows 11 completely, you can temporarily pause updates for one week.
-If you want to disable updates permanently, you can change the automatic updates policy through Group Policy or Registry.
+If you want to disable updates permanently, you can change the automatic updates policy using Group Policy or the Registry.

-This guide will teach you the steps to prevent updates from being installed on Windows 11.
+In this guide, I will show you how to prevent updates from installing on Windows 11.

-To disable Windows 11 automatic updates, use these steps:
+To disable Windows 11 automatic updates, follow these steps:

 1. Open Settings on Windows 11.